matrix-org/matrix-hookshot/docs/setup/jira.md

 ## Adding a webhook to a JIRA Organisation

 This should be done for all JIRA organisations you wish to bridge.
-The steps may differ for SaaS and on-prem, but you need to go to the `webhooks` configuration page under Settings > System.
+The setup steps are the same for both On-Prem and Cloud.

+You need to go to the `WebHooks` configuration page under Settings > System.

 Next, add a webhook that points to `/` on the public webhooks address for hookshot.
 You should also include a secret value by appending `?secret=your-webhook-secret`.
 The secret value can be anything, but should